Animal Care & Control Unit

 Ideas for mural artwork go through an approval process.
-The program not only needs artists, but also supplies and volunteers.
-Individuals or groups interested in helping with Art Around the Rock can contact us via email.
+The program not only needs artists but also supplies and volunteers.
+Individuals or groups interested in helping with Art Around the Rock may contact Officer Morrissey, 303-663-6159, or by email.

 Community Safety Volunteers (CSV)